ngs-docs/2018-ggg201b/lab3-mapping-2/README.md

 bcftools view variants.raw.bcf > variants.vcf
 ```

+To look at the entire `variants.vcf` file you can do `cat
+variants.vcf`; all of the lines starting with `#` are comments.
+You
+can use `tail variants.vcf` to see the last ~10 lines, which should
+be all of the called variants.

 ## Discussion points / extra things to cover

 * What are the drawbacks to mapping-based variant calling?
 What are